adamroddick/react-bare-minimum/README.md

 # React Bare Minimum

-A bare minimum setup to work with react.
+A bare minimum setup to work with react and node.
 Compiling and bundling, nothing else.

 * It compiles ES6 code containing JSX syntax
 * It bundles your code to a single JavaScript file
-* There is a watcher running above two when you change a file
-* That's it all folks

----

-*I'm sick of copy-pasting files and configuring when writing blog posts related to React.
-I just wanted something small which I download and start using.*

----

 ## How to use it

-Just download the package.
-I don't see much of value in using `npm i react-bare-minimum` because the idea is to use it as a working directory.

-Once you have the files:

-* Make sure that you have a `.babelrc` file with content `{ "presets": ["react", "es2015"] }`
+Just download the files and run:

-* Run `npm i` (or `yarn install`).
+* `npm i`
 * `npm run build` (`yarn build`) for building the project once
 * `npm run watch` (`yarn watch`) for run the watcher

 When the build finishes check out the `public` folder.
-There is an `index.html` file and your bundled `app.js`.
+There is an `index.html` file and a bundled `app.js`.

 ## Dependencies

+Backend:
+* `express`
+* `path`

+Frontend:
 * `babel-core`
 * `babel-preset-es2015`
 * `babel-preset-react`